-Although it looks more of a snake than a fish, it is actually a fish.
-It looks ferocious and you will never imagine that it could actually taste great!
+Although Moray eel looks more like a snake, it actually is a fish.
+It looks ferocious and you would never think it can taste great!

 My Filipino staff were more adventurous when it comes to food.
-Eating moray is a common thing for them and I was not sure if I should try it.
-However, after seeing them eating the moray, I give it a go.
+Eating moray is a common thing to them and I was not sure if I should try.
+After seeing them eating the moray, I gave it a go and enjoyed it!.

-They also convinced me that eating the liver of the puffer-fish is OK and I would not die from doing so.
-After trying it, I must confessed that, the liver was fantastic and I loved it!
+They also convinced me that eating pufferfish's liver is OK and I will not die from eating it.
+I tried it and my God, it was fantastic!

-Even my English friend, whose taste buds for these 'exotic foods' take a lot of convincing, totally agreed with me.
+Even my English friend, whose taste buds for these 'exotic foods' take lots of convincing, totally agreed with me.

 How the Red Sea Got its Name

-You probably wonder how Red Sea got its name and if the sea is red in color.
+You probably wonder how the Red Sea got its name and whether the sea is red in color.

-Well, the sea is a beautiful blue color and is not red.
-Sometime it does appear red.
+Well, the sea is a beautiful blue and not red color.
+Sometimes, it does appear red.
 This is due to the seasonal blooms of the marine plant, Trichodesmium erythraeum, which produces red blossoms.
-That is probably how it got its name.
+That's probably how it got its name.

 Saudi Arabia's Fishing Industry

-Despite having 4,703 miles (7,570 km) of coastline and the abundance of fish in its coastal water, Saudi Arabia's fishing industry is still underdeveloped.
+Despite having 4,703 miles (7,570 km) of coastline and an abundance of fish in its coastal water, Saudi Arabia's fishing industry is still underdeveloped.

 Protect the Red Sea

 As mentioned earlier, all the countries that border the Red Sea are desert countries.
-With little rain and fresh water sources, these countries, including Saudi Arabia, depend on seawater as a source of water for daily use.
-Hence, the production of desalinated water.
+With little rain and freshwater sources these countries, including Saudi Arabia, rely on the seawater as a source of water for daily use.
+Hence, the production of desalinated water for water consumption.
 As demands increases, more desalination plants are built.

-Unfortunately the desalination process produce warm brine as well as treatment chemicals that are then discharged back to the sea.
+Unfortunately, the desalination process produces warm brine as well as treatment chemicals that are then discharged back to the sea.
 Over time, these will have a nasty effect on the reefs, corals and other marine life.

 The authorities should monitor these issues and take immediate actions in order to protect not just the marine life but also its infant fishing industry.